TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 31/1 Samuel 31.6.md

 ---

-So Saul died, and his three sons, and his armorbearer, and all his men, that same day together.
+So Saul died, and his three sons, and his armor bearer, and all his men, that same day together.